cureos/csj2k/README.md

 The code is still applicable to .NET 3.5 and later as well; a .NET 3.5 dedicated class library is maintained here for reference.

-Along with the *CSJ2K* Portable Class Library there are also platform specific complementary libraries for bitmap processing and file handling.
-In particular, the .NET Framework complementary library implements bitmap processing for `WriteableBitmap`, thus facilitating JPEG 2000 decoding in WPF based applications.
+Along with the *CSJ2K* Portable Class Library there are also platform specific replacement libraries for bitmap processing and file handling.
+In particular, the .NET Framework library implements bitmap processing for `WriteableBitmap`, thus facilitating JPEG 2000 decoding in WPF based applications.

 Included are very basic Universal Windows 8.1, WPF, Windows Phone 8 Silverlight, Silverlight 5, Xamarin Android and Xamarin iOS test applications for reading and displaying JPEG 2000 files.